JcbHar/Reinforcement-Learning/README.md

 ## **Contents**

-- `actor_critic/`: Contains the Soft Actor-Critic (SAC) implementation on the HumanoidBulletEnv-v0.
+- `actor_critic/`: Contains the Soft Actor-Critic (SAC) implementation on the HumanoidBulletEnv-v0 environment.
-- `deep_q_learning/`: Includes Deep Q-Network for the Pendulum problem, using discretised action space.
+- `deep_q_learning/`: Includes Deep Q-Network for the Pendulum-v1 problem, using discretised action space.
 - `q_learning/`: Implements Q-Learning for on the FrozenLake-v1 environment.

 ---